Flask by example 4 (Building an interactive UI with ReactJS)

 Note that React is not a direct replacement for those form libraries and doesn’t totally secure your forms.
 Hackers and malicious users can still bypass your React forms and submit data directly to the server.
 Always do server side validation alongside React.

-Let’s talk about the various methods in polls.js:
+Let’s talk about the various methods in polls.js

 getInitialState: This is used to setup the initial state of the component.
-We created two state variables title which would be used to store the title of the poll and options which is an array that holds the various options for the poll.
+We created two state variables title

 For now title and options are static because they contain hardcoded values.
 If you look at the Result in the JSFiddle demo you should see a new poll.
 “Alex iwobi vs Dele Alli”. with the two football stars as options.
-Ideally these values would come from <PollForm /> and once the user changes the value of any field.
-React will update the UI accordingly with the new data.
+Ideally these values would come from <PollForm />

-title and options are “state variables” we can access them with this.state.title and this.state.options.
+.
 Treat this values as if they’re immutable, don’t modify them like this

-this.state.title = 'My Title'.
+this.state.title = 'My Title'

-The correct way to modify them is to use setState like this
+The correct way to modify them is to use setState

 this.setState({title: 'My Title'})

-Calling setState will cause react to re-render the UI.
+will cause react to re-render the UI.

-LivePreview: This is a little different from PollForm. it also a render method like PollForm the difference here is the map function that’s binded to the variable options that loops through all the elements of the options array and returns them as radio buttons.
+that loops through all the elements of the options array and returns them as radio buttons.

-If you’re wondering what props (short for properties).
+(short for properties).
 They are used to pass data to a component from it’s parent.
 You can think of them as named arguments that we pass to a python function. except that function in this case is a React component.
-For example from the parent component <PollForm /> we passed in the title of our poll as title to LivePreview with <LivePreview options={this.state.title} />. inside the render method of LivePreview title became a property, and we accessed it with this.props.title
+For example from the parent component <PollForm />

 We’ve also added some event handlers on our input fields and buttons, we’ll implement them and talk about them as we proceed.